Opportunities for Education | 1965 – 1974

 Opportunities for Enrichment | 1986 – Today

 Now expanding well beyond Manassas, Virginia, Didlake creates opportunities that enrich the lives of people with disabilities throughout Maryland and Virginia.
-We are a top producer in the AbilityOne® Program providing employment opportunities across more than 35 federal contracts in Maryland, Pennsylvania, Virginia, and Washington D.C.
+We are a top producer in the AbilityOne® Program providing employment opportunities across about 40 federal contracts in Maryland, Pennsylvania, Virginia, and Washington D.C.